kubernetes/enhancements/keps/sig-instrumentation/draft-20190404-kubernetes-control-plane-metrics-stability.md

 ## Background

-Kubernetes control-plane binaries (i.e. scheduler, kubelet, controller-manager, apiserver) use a prometheus client to export binary-specific metrics to a ‘/metrics’ endpoint in prometheus format.
+Kubernetes control-plane binaries (i.e. scheduler, kubelet, controller-manager, apiserver) use a Prometheus client to export binary-specific metrics to a ‘/metrics’ endpoint in Prometheus format.
 Metrics are first defined and then instantiated; later they are registered to a metrics registry.
 The http handler for the metrics endpoint then delegates responses to the underlying registry.

 For the remainder of this document, I will refer to the following terms by these definitions:

 * __metric definition__ - this refers to defining a metric.
-In kubernetes, we use the standard prometheus pattern of using an options struct to define name, type, description of a metric.
+In Kubernetes, we use the standard Prometheus pattern of using an options struct to define name, type, description of a metric.
 * __metric instantiation__ - this refers to creating an instance of a metric.
-A metric definition is passed into a metric constructor which, in kubernetes, is a prometheus metric constructor (example).
+A metric definition is passed into a metric constructor which, in kubernetes, is a Prometheus metric constructor (example).
 * __metric enrollment__ - after being defined and created, individual metrics are officially enrolled to a metrics registry (currently a global one).
 * __metric registration process__ - I use this to refer to the entire lifecycle of a metric from definition, to instantiation, then enrollment.